 What does it mean for me?

-The History Department has made the following changes to both the History Liberal Arts and History Secondary Education majors that will become effective in Fall 2012:
+The History Department made the following changes to both the History Liberal Arts and History Secondary Education majors that became effective in Fall 2012:

 *Students may cover more than one requirement with a single course.

 *Two pre-modern (pre-1500) courses are required and can be fulfilled at the 100/200/300 or 400 level.